Textualize/textual/docs/guide/input.md

 The [footer](../widgets/footer.md) widget can inspect bindings to display available keys.
 If you don't want a binding to display in the footer you can set `show=False`.
 The default bindings on App do this so that the standard ++ctrl+c++, ++tab++ and ++shift+tab++ bindings don't typically appear in the footer.

+### Dynamic bindings?

+You may find you have bindings which are not always applicable given the current state of your app.
+For instance a "Save file" binding when there are no changes to save.
+It wouldn't be a good user experience if the save key did nothing, or raised an error.

+Textual doesn't support modifying the bindings at runtime, but you can accomplish this with [dynamic actions](./actions.md#dynamic-actions) which offers greater flexibility.

 ## Mouse Input

 Textual will send events in response to mouse movement and mouse clicks.
 These events contain the coordinates of the mouse cursor relative to the terminal or widget.